helloSystem/docs/developer/boot.md

 ![livefirstsingleprompt](https://user-images.githubusercontent.com/2480569/202910574-22c0e284-8717-4ae0-9489-68cc23995e1d.png)

+At this point, the Live system has not been made writable yet.
 Enter `exit` to contine.
 The system will boot to the second stage Live system prompt:

 ![livesecondsingleprompt](https://user-images.githubusercontent.com/2480569/202910576-e4253133-8544-4566-8b8e-8c0895f63edd.png)

+At this point, the system has been made partly writable by the `init_script`.
+To see the messages, you can press the ScrLk key on your keyboard and then use the arrow up and arrow down keys on your keyboard.
+Then press the ScrLk key again.

 Hit the Enter key on your keyboard, then enter `exit` to contine.
 The system will boot into the graphical desktop.